You are here

 - produce a classification development framework which considers the ways in which identified cost drivers could be grouped in meaningful ways that explained resource usage.

-The outcomes of this consultancy underpinned IHPA's advice to the COAG Health Council and form the basis for IHPA's work on classification, counting, costing and pricing processes for teaching, training and research.
+IHPA engaged a consultant to undertake this work and the outcomes of this consultancy underpinned IHPA's advice to the COAG Health Council.
+This project formed the basis for IHPA's work on classification, counting, costing and pricing processes for teaching, training and research.
+Read more about the definitions here.
 Read more about the definitions here.

 Teaching, training and research costing study

-Data collected from the study will inform the development of the Australian Teaching Training Classification (ATTC).
+Data collected from the study has informed the development of the Australian Teaching Training Classification (ATTC) Version 1.0.

 The final report for the TTR costing study was released in September 2016.

-With the development process now finalised, IHPA has released the Australian Teaching and Training Classification (ATTC) Version 1.0 effective 1 July 2018.
+With the development process now finalised, IHPA has released the ATTC Version 1.0 effective 1 July 2018.